-Typically, when end users submit support requests, they provide the subject and description of their question or support issue in system ticket fields.
+Typically, when end users submit support requests, they provide the subject and description of their question or support issue in standard ticket fields.
 They may also be prompted to provide additional data such as a product type or model number using custom ticket fields.

 Collectively, the predefined set of ticket fields are a ticket form.
-Ticket fields on a ticket form, are visible to end users in the contact form, in the help center or Web Widget (Classic) for example, and to agents in a ticket, as shown here.
+Ticket fields on a ticket form are visible to end users in the contact form, in the help center or Web Widget (Classic) for example, and to agents in a ticket, as shown here.

 Tickets contain other data that you can access using placeholders and the Zendesk API.
 See Ticket data.